Middleton Hall, Warwickshire

+The first residents of the manor of Middleton that have been documented are Palli and Thurgot who were recorded in the Domesday Book.
+Middleton then passed to the Norman Lord Hugh de Grandmesnil who fought at the Battle of Hastings in 1066.
+The de Marmion family owned the Middleton manor from 1120 to 1291.

-The Manor of Middleton was held by the Freville family until 1418 and came to the Willoughbys by virtue of the marriage of the heiress Margaret de Freville to Sir Hugh Willoughby.
-The Willoughbys already had extensive estates in Nottinghamshire and elsewhere, their principal seat being Wollaton Hall, Nottingham.
+The Manor of Middleton was then held by the Freville family until 1418 and came to the Willoughby family by virtue of the marriage of the heiress Margaret de Freville to Sir Hugh Willoughby.
+It remained in the family for about 500 years.
+The Willoughbys also had extensive estates in Nottinghamshire and elsewhere, their principal seat being Wollaton Hall, Nottingham.